 Due mostly to its rounded shape and northern position on the island chain, Mount Waiʻaleʻale on Hawaii’s Kauai Island — although only 4,148 feet in elevation — averages more than 452 inches of rain each year.
 It is one of the wettest environments on Earth, and if you don’t have quality wet-weather gear while hiking the Kaoie Gorge or the USGS route to the rain gauge, it is guaranteed you and everything you own will be soaked by the time you reach the top.

-The military issued millions of ponchos to its troops in wet-weather climates, like the south Pacific, during World War II and the jungles of Vietnam, and young men a generation or two ago learned of their abilities.
+The military issued millions of ponchos to its troops in wet-weather climates, like the south Pacific, during World War II and the jungles of Korea and Vietnam, and young men a generation or two ago learned of their abilities.
 They were functional gear that served a variety of purposes beyond keeping out the rain (blanket, tarp, pillow, seat).
 However, for whatever reason, ponchos have never been in vogue outside of the armed services.
 With the cheaply made vinyl ponchos on the market perhaps it is akin to wearing a plastic bag?
 But since when is survival about fashion?
 If the choice is staying alive or look good dying, it doesn’t matter what’s on the Paris runways.

 Hazard4 changed that with the introduction of the Poncho Villa.
 Despite the pithy reference to the American ally-turned-insurgent, Pancho Villa, the Poncho Villa is as close to a best friend as you’ll get when the rain starts to pour down.

-Ponchos in general have a few unique advantages over traditional raincoats and jackets, and the biggest one is that a poncho covers over packs and gear you might be carrying, thereby keeping everything dry instead of just you.
-They are lose fitting and allow the wearer to tuck his arms inside for extra warmth or to access gear.
-Ponchos are usually made from a singular piece of material so there are few seams to rip or leak.
+Ponchos in general have a few unique advantages over traditional raincoats and jackets, and the biggest one is that a poncho covers packs and gear you might be carrying, thereby keeping everything dry instead of just you.
+They are loose fitting and allow the wearer to tuck his arms inside for extra warmth or to access gear.
+Ponchos are usually made from a single piece of material so there are few seams to rip or leak.
 The Poncho Villa is about 55 inches wide and (unbuttoned and laid flat) 60 inches long.

 The poncho is stored in its own front pouch which doubles as a large pocket when worn.
 A downside to this is that you’ll never get it back into the storage pouch/pocket exactly as you took it out, so it will take up more space in your pack than you originally thought it would after the first use.
 However, it is only 2.5 pounds and comes in either black or coyote tan.